-Update (): It would now seem that a third and a forth variant has appeared.
+Update (): It would now seem that a third and a fourth variant has appeared.
 However, as neither doesn’t contain a Mobile component, this is likely not the final User-Agent string either.
 A mobile component has been included with every mobile web browser for the last couple of years, and is relied upon heavily by web publishers to serve mobile-friendly content.

 And I believe this to be the final User-Agent, plus or minus a Mobile component.

-Having a identifiable User-Agent for the Apple News app will make it easier for web publishers to track their success on the Apple News service.
+Having an identifiable User-Agent for the Apple News app will make it easier for web publishers to track their success on the Apple News service.
 Previously a black box to non-paying publishing partners, The new User-Agent will make it easy for publishers to measure their success without relying on analytics data provided by Apple.

-Apple’s own news analytics service is still only available to paying publishing partners, where as the User-Agent is available to any publisher who publishes to Apple News using standard web syndication feeds.
+Apple’s own news analytics service is still only available to paying publishing partners, whereas the User-Agent is available to any publisher who publishes to Apple News using standard web syndication feeds.

-The new User-Agent will make it easier for publishers to create tailor made experiences for Apple News readers without adopting the Apple News Format.
+The new User-Agent will make it easier for publishers to create tailor-made experiences for Apple News readers without adopting the Apple News Format.
 For example, a publisher can adapt their articles by including an additional stylesheet or choosing different advertisement partners when their articles are requested through the Apple News app.